bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Friday
 * Start getting rid of listeners by putting in reducers, or moving completely to selectors.
-Begin with PopupAnnotation listener.
-* With PopupAnnotation gone, remove transient store.
-Spread out its selectors to appropriate other stores.
+* Spread out selectors to appropriate other stores.
 Figure out best way to organise selectors.
 * Make verseBars a bit number.

 # Saturday